heremaps/here-data-sdk-typescript/CONTRIBUTING.md

   - As a result, tools like [git-bisect](https://git-scm.com/docs/git-bisect) can operate in a more meaningful way.
   - Fixing up commits allows for making fixes to commit messages, which is not possible by only adding new commits.
 If you are unfamiliar with fixing up existing commits, please read about [rewriting history](https://git-scm.com/book/id/v2/Git-Tools-Rewriting-History) and `git rebase --interactive` in particular.

 - To resolve conflicts, rebase pull request branches onto their target branch instead of merging the target branch into the pull request branch.
-This again results in a cleanehistory without "criss-cross" merges.
+This again results in a clean history without "criss-cross" merges.

 - Please see [CODINGSTYLE.md](CODINGSTYLE.md) for more information about the coding style.